8 Tiled Staircase Ideas That You'll Want to See

 If you have eye-catching tiles in mind, stair risers are the perfect place to showcase them.

 Because of the limited amount of space that the tiles will cover, you can go big and bold with the pattern without worrying about it being overwhelming.
-Consider options like Molin from the Curv collection or Kate Smoke from the Univo line:

 Even if you choose to decorate with tiny tiles, you can still use this spot to infuse your room with color.
-Give it a try with Urbani’s Madder color scheme or the blues and greens of Soho’s Gentle.

 3. Mix Up the Patterns